Master of Public Policy

 This is largely a career-oriented course, with many enrolled students already working in the field, creating opportunities to develop professionally through shared knowledge and networks, and find related employment after, or even before, graduating.

-RMIT is a world leader in social justice and homelessness research, and supports a number of research projects and networks that maintain wider links with local and global communities.
+RMIT is a world leader in social justice and homelessness research, supporting a number of research projects and networks that maintain wider links with local and global communities.

 For further information about advanced standing see the Pathways section.